 - I will present a paper about deep learning for enabling finger-aware interaction on fully touch sensitive smartphones at UIST ’18 in Berlin, Germany.

-- I will co-organize a tutorial on Machine Learning For Intelligent Mobile User Interfaces using Keras and present a demo at MobileHCI ’18 in Barcelona, Spain.
+- I co-organized a tutorial on Machine Learning For Intelligent Mobile User Interfaces using Keras and presented a demo at MobileHCI ’18 in Barcelona, Spain.

 - Gave a public talk of my Milestone Presentation about Hand-and-Finger-Aware Touch Interaction on Mobile Devices at the University of Stuttgart.